Check if you need to register for Aggregates Levy and change your registration details.

 You’ll need to fill in the trusts form.
 Contact HMRC to ask for this.

 With group registration, you can register your company, alongside other individual companies, in the name of one representative member.
 Every company must be liable to register for Aggregates Levy in their own right.

 Groups must account for all Aggregates Levy on one return.
 Members of a group can move aggregate between each other’s sites without Aggregates Levy being due.

 By being part of the group you’re all jointly and individually liable for any tax due from the representative member.
-For HMRC to approve a group registration, one of the companies, an individual, or a partnership must control all of them.
-Each of the companies must also have an established place of business in the UK.

 - an application for group treatment